JakBul/Premier-League-Quiz/README.md

 ### Future Features

 **BackEnd Language**
-- I would like to implement work with BackEnd language such as Python to be able to work with database and implement score leaderboard.
+- I would like to implement work with BackEnd language such as Python to be able to work with databases and implement score leaderboards.
 Then, I could create different quiz sections to achieve more competitiveness

 **Bootstrap**
 - While implementing BackEnd Language, I think it's important to upgrade responsiveness for the webpage when more sections would be added.
-Bootstrap could help me to create the right template to use with grid system
+Bootstrap could help me to create the right template to use with the grid system.

 ## Tools & Technologies Used